Incline push up

 - 6

-Lower the surface over time (smaller incline) as you get stronger.
+Lower the surface over time as you get stronger.

 - ×

-Standing too upright—hips high—so it becomes a partial press.
+Standing too upright with hips too high, turning it into a partial press.

 - ×